 It stands to reason that if you have a clean mouth then you will feel better.
 It was suggested that the antibacterial and antimicrobial properties of coconut oil could be harnessed into toothpastes.

 Toothpaste- triclosan versus coconut oil

-Considering that triclosan and other synthetic chemicals are used in toothpaste, I think the suggestion of using coconut oil in toothpastes is superb news.
-Hopefully it will inspire companies to use genuinely natural ingredients rather than relying on synthetic chemicals.
+Considering that triclosan and other synthetic toxic chemicals are used in toothpaste, I think the suggestion of using coconut oil in toothpastes is superb news.
+Hopefully it will inspire companies to use genuinely natural ingredients rather than relying on toxic chemicals.
 Read why synthetic chemicals are an issue

 (buying the book through this affiliate link costs your nothing but helps keep this blog running).

-Coconut oil can, when treated with enzymes, (as the researchers did in the UK study) help against the yeast Candida albicans, which, when out of balance can result in thrush.
+Coconut oil can, when treated with enzymes, (as the researchers did in the UK study) help against the yeast Candida albicans.

 According to The Telegraph “Scientists found that when the oil was treated with digestive enzymes it became a powerful killer of mouth bugs.”

 Bruce Fife says “If the mouth is healthy, the intestines will be healthy.”